IrishMarineInstitute/erddap-lint/rules/IrishMarineInstitute.md

 ```

-# standard_name attribute is in the master vocabulary on the NVS, and not deprecated
+# All standard_name attributes are in the master vocabulary on the NVS, and not deprecated
 Query for all non-deprecated terms in the CF vocabulary from the NVS SPARQL endpoint (http://vocab.nerc.ac.uk/sparql):

 Timeout: 45000